Asherflo/All-detiel-exercises/README.md

-# All-detiel-exercises
+# All-deitel-exercises
-This repository contains all java exercise from chapter 2,it also including tests.
+This repository contains all java exercise from chapter 2.